Igglybuff/awesome-piracy/readme.md

 - [0QoLttS.jpg](https://i.imgur.com/0QoLttS.jpg) Screenshot of a table from somewhere of private trackers and their sign-up requirements
 - [Private Tracker Flowchart](https://wiki.installgentoo.com/images/9/97/Private_tracker_flowchart.png) V4 of the private tracker flowchart.
 Somewhat out of date.
 - [Private trackers](https://wiki.installgentoo.com/index.php/Private_trackers) Guide on how to get into (and survive) the world of private trackers.
-- [RED Interview Prep](https://interviewfor.red/en/index.html) This site was written as a guide for potential users to learn about music formats, transcodes, torrenting, and burning and ripping — everything you need to know in order to pass the RED interview.
+- [RED Interview Prep](https://interviewfor.red/en/index.html) This site was written as a guide for potential users to learn about music formats, transcodes, torrenting, and burning and ripping — everything you need to know to pass the RED interview.
 - [Tracker Spreadsheet](https://docs.google.com/spreadsheets/d/1zYZ2107xOZwQ37AjLTc5A4dUJl0ilg8oMrZyA0BGvc0/edit#gid=1357476050) Comprehensive spreadsheet of private trackers (somewhat out of date)

 #### Semi-Private Trackers